sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 * RTK Surveyor: ZED-F9P
 * RTK Express: ZED-F9P
-* RTK Express Plus: : ZED-F9**R**
+* RTK Express Plus: : ZED-F9R
 * RTK Facet: ZED-F9P
 * RTK Facet L-Band: ZED-F9P and NEO-D9S

-The firmware loaded onto the ZED-F9P, ZED-F9R, and NEO-D9S receivers can vary depending on manufacture date.
-The RTK Firmware (that runs on the ESP32) is designed flexibly work with any u-blox firmware.
-Upgrading the ZED-F9x is a good thing to consider but is not crucial to the use of the RTK products.
+The firmware loaded onto the ZED-F9P, ZED-F9R, and NEO-D9S receivers is written by u-blox and can vary depending on manufacture date.
+The RTK Firmware (that runs on the ESP32) is designed to flexibly work with any u-blox firmware.
+Upgrading the ZED-F9x/NEO-D9S is a good thing to consider but is not crucial to the use of the RTK products.

-The firmware on u-blox devices can be achieved a few different ways.
+Not sure what firmware is loaded onto your RTK product?
+Open the [System Status Menu](https://sparkfun.github.io/SparkFun_RTK_Firmware/menu_system_status/) to display the module's current firmware version.

+The firmware on u-blox devices can be updated using a [Windows based GUI](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-using-windows-gui) or [u-center](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-using-u-center).
+A CLI method is also possible using the ubxfwupdate.exe tool provided with u-center.
+Additionally, u-blox offers the source for the ubxfwupdate tool that is written in C. It is currently released only under an NDA so contact your local u-blox Field Applications Engineer if you need a different method.

 ### Updating Using Windows GUI